 Use an Open House Checklist

 Organizing an open house as a realtor is a multistage process with many moving parts, so having an open house checklist can assure that everything gets done.
 Hosting a successful open house requires solid organization and planning that involves homeowners as well.
-In this section we’ll offer a free open checklist and tips to using that checklist effectively.
+In this section, we’ll offer a free open checklist and tips for using that checklist effectively.

 The first thing to do is download our free open house checklist to get organized.
 In the document, we help to get you prepared by dividing the checklist into three sections: the planning stage, one week prior, and the day of the open house.
 We’ll review these three stages and how to best use your checklist.